 Dogs and Broken Toes

 Dogs have four larger bones on the hind limbs (metatarsals) and forelimb paws (metacarpals).
 Three smaller bones attach to each of the metatarsal and metacarpal bones, forming the toes.
 These toe bones are called phalanges.
 The two middle toes bear most of a dog's weight.
 Fractures in these digits are more likely to lead to lameness than when the outer toes are broken.

 When the joint is not affected by the fracture, the long-term effects are usually very mild or even not apparent.
 However, when a joint surface is affected, arthritis can develop down the line, leading to chronic pain and lameness.

-Signs of a toe fracture include swelling, lameness, abnormal movement of the toe, and instability.
 X-rays are needed to determine the nature of the fracture, its location, severity, and whether the break includes the weight-bearing toes.

 Treatment varies based on the severity of the injury and whether the dog has suffered any other secondary issue.
 Treatments may include:

 - A splint on the foot to immobilize the limb